rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 This process is used any time we release a new version of RKE2.
 In many cases this is to incorporate a new patch from upstream Kubernetes.
 We like to synchronize changes to RKE2 with Kubernetes patches, which happen on a regular basis.
+This means that any changes to RKE2 are held onto until the upstream Kubernetes patch version comes out.
+We implement a code freeze just before the Kubernetes release to facilitate a stable test version.
 Much of the context for this document assumes that we are in a code freeze and that we are upgrading Kubernetes, closely following a release from the [Kubernetes](https://github.com/kubernetes/kubernetes) repo.

 **Note:**
 [GitHub Automatically Generates a Table of Contents for Markdown](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/)